clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 This macro is applied to a C# `partial class` or `partial struct` with named fields.
 All of the fields of the table must be marked with [`[SpacetimeDB.Type]`](#type-attribute).

 The resulting type is used to store rows of the table.
-It is normal class (or struct).
+It's a normal class (or struct).
 Row values are not special -- operations on row types do not, by themselves, modify the table.
 Instead, a [`ReducerContext`](#class-reducercontext) is needed to get a handle to the table.

 ```csharp
 public static partial class Module {